 - Crash rate statistics: The Insurance Institute for Highway Safety (IIHS) does not provide Corvette data on accident statistics.
-However, the latest available data (2014-2017) on the death rate for mid-size sports car-related accidents was 36.
-Depending on the model, death rates may be as high as 81 or more.
+However, the death rate for midsize sports cars with the model year 2020 was 76 deaths per million cars registered.
+For comparison, the average death rate for all vehicles was 38.

 Car insurance for a Corvette